PrinceVenn/Project-Proposal/README.md

-# Comfort Reaction Toy
+# Comfort/Reaction Object/Toy

-My idea is to create a soft toy that reacts to the enviroment around it by lighting up in different colors, speeds, and orders.
+My idea is to create a soft toy or shape that reacts to the amount of light in the enviroment around it by lighting up in different colors, speeds, and orders.

 ## Summary

-Here, write a few paragraphs (half a page?) or so describing the goals of your project.

-Include a discussion how it will be interactive or responsive to the environment.
+The Comfort/Reaction Object/Toy is going to be a handheld cloth object that lights up.
+The lights will be a number of different hues and brightnesses, and will change based off the light in the enviroment around the toy.
+I will be using sewable electronics

+The main idea of my project is to create an object that can sooth using color and knowns when it is dark enough for it's color to be seen.
+The object will also, hypothetically, be able to be manipulated into changing its hue and brightness by the user.

 ## Component Parts

-From what pieces will you build your project?
-Will you build or buy those pieces?

-Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.
+Flora - Wearable electronic platform: Arduino-compatible - v3
+Adafruit GEMMA v2 - Miniature wearable electronic platform Flora Lux Sensor - TSL2561 Light Sensor - v1.0
+Flora RGB Smart NeoPixel version 2 - Sheet of 20
+2 x 2032 Coin Cell Battery Holder - 6V output with On/Off switch
+4 CR2032 Lithium Coin Cell Batterys
+Stainless Thin Conductive Thread - 2 ply - 23 meter/76 ft
+Sewing Needles
+Clear Nail Polish (Need)
+Sometype of Fabric (Need)
+USB for conecting Flora to laptop

 ## Challenges

-A brief discussion of what you anticipate will be the hardest and most time-consuming parts.
+I feel like the hardest part of this assignment for me will be the coding and using the input.
+I have experience with using conductive thread, sewable electronics and LED's together, but this will be my first time creating something using both coding and sewing.
+When coding, i often have to re-write the things I write, and I make a lot of simple mistakes.
+I will also be using the light detection input that JD showed us in class for the first time, so I might get a little confused while using that.

 ## Timeline

 What parts of the project do you anticipate you will complete in each of the next 5 weeks?
 Your goal is to solve the scary problems as quickly as possible!

 - Week 1: Write proposal
-- Week 2:
+- Week 2: Finish putting together idea and purchase electronics.
+Begin looking into fabrics and cloth.
-- Week 3:
+- Week 3: Practise sewing with conductive thread, LED's and input device.
+Decide on shape and look of object.
-- Week 4:
+- Week 4: Make sure all LED's work, finish sewing and finalize pattern for lights.
 - Week 5: Present!

 ## References and link